-The sheet music of every single tutorial on this website can be found in this book.
+The sheet music of all non-copyrighted music tutorials on this website can be found in this book.

 If you are not sure how to read sheet music, make sure to read the advice I wrote down below.